montoyamoraga/tiny-trainable-instruments/docs/md/bill-of-materials.md

 | [LCD screen](https://www.adafruit.com/product/181) | 1 | 9.95 |  https://www.adafruit.com/ | Output screen text |
 | placeholder | placeholder | placeholder | placeholder | placeholder |

 NOTE: Make sure you purchase the Arduino Nano 33 BLE ***Sense***!
-Arduino also sells a similarly named board called Arduino Nano 33 BLE.
+Please don't confuse it with the similarly named Arduino Nano 33 BLE.
 In addition, both are sold with and without headers.
-We recommend getting the one with headers so you can immediately start using it on a breadboard without needing to solder headers on.
+We recommend acquiring the one with headers so you can immediately start using it on a breadboard without needing to solder the headers on it.